soneraydin/MonteCarloJackknife.jl/README.md

 Additional examples and more detailed versions of the ones above are available in the `examples/` directory, including:

+* Pearson correlation
 * Sample median
-* Pearson correlation
-* Ordinary least squares regression
+* Multivariate linear regression
 * Principal Components Analysis
+* Binary classification

 ## Citation